 Al is in place within finance but there are leaders and laggards Defining Al usage When asked about the use of AI in financial operations, 62% reported it was used to some extent - either extensively (17%) or in some specific areas within finance (43%).
 38% of respondents reported that AI had not yet been implemented in their finance function.
 The qualitative interviews conducted provided the opportunity to dig a bit deeper into the state of Al usage.
-These in-depth interviews revealed that CFOs are indeed experimenting with many AI use cases but also showed the wide range of what finance professionals might consider an Al implementation.
+These in-depth interviews revealed that CFOs are indeed experimenting with many Al use cases but also showed the wide range of what finance professionals might consider an Al implementation.
 When prompted with a more comprehensive view of AI as a component of Autonomous Finance, most finance directors rated their maturity as traditional or integrated, as opposed to automated or autonomous.
-Both the survey and the interviews supported the fact that the finance function has certainly started their Al journey but have only just scratched the surface of its potential.
+Both the survey and the interviews supported the fact that the finance function has certainly started their AI journey but have only just scratched the surface of its potential.

 I read a Gartner stat stating that by 2026, organizations that have three or more years of AI experience would be twice as productive as organizations that don't have that experience.
-The recommendation is definitely that everyone needs to start today - or even yesterday - because it's a new technology, you need to learn how it works, what it can do and build your confidence and trust. - Anat Katz-Arotchas, ERP Strategy Lead, Microsoft Barriers to adoption When asked to select the barriers preventing greater adoption of AI in the finance function, the top three barriers included Lack of understanding or expertise in Al technologies (38%), Concerns about data privacy and security (35%) and Budget constraints for AI implementation (32%).
+The recommendation is definitely that everyone needs to start today - or even yesterday - because it's a new technology, you need to learn how it works, what it can do and build your confidence and trust. - Anat Katz-Arotchas, ERP Strategy Lead, Microsoft Barriers to adoption When asked to select the barriers preventing greater adoption of Al in the finance function, the top three barriers included lack of understanding or expertise in Al technologies (38%), concerns about data privacy and security (35%) and budget constraints for Al implementation (32%).

 Surprisingly, only a quarter of respondents selected Resistance from employees to adopt AI solutions as a barrier to adoption.
-Several of the qualitative interviews touched on how business cases for AI investment in the finance function can be successfully progressed when competing with AI investment in other core functions - especially revenuegenerating functions.
+Several of the qualitative interviews touched on how business cases for Al investment in the finance function can be successfully progressed when competing with Al investment in other core functions - especially revenue-generating functions.
 Interview subjects overwhelmingly cited that demonstrating a clear ROI in addition to the broader benefits to business areas outside of finance is key when making an investment case.
-The why behind AI

-Topping the list of AI benefits was improved efficiency (52%) followed by better accuracy (44%) and advanced data insights (37%).
+The why behind Al Topping the list of AI benefits was improved efficiency (52%) followed by better accuracy (44%) and advanced data insights (37%).
 What wasn't top of the list?
 Reduction in headcount which was tied for the lowest ranked in the list of nine benefits.
 Perhaps this indicates that most finance professionals see AI, not as a replacement for humans, but as a partner and copilot.
-45% 22% 17% Al is extensively integrated into various financial proces Al is used in some specific areas of Al is being explored but not vet implemented financial operatio
+How extensively is AI (Artificial Intelligence) currently utilized in your organization's financial operations?